 ― John O'Donohue, To Bless the Space Between Us: A Book of Invocations and Blessings

-The paradox is that as I breathe through my practice, and let go of the frustration with my body's limits, my body gives space and calm back.
+The paradox is that as I breathe through my yoga practice, and let go of the frustration with my body's limits, my body gives space and calm back.
 Not being pushed and cornered, itis able to relax it's limits, let go, and create more room for movement and strength.
 It is the same with prayer.
-As I come into God's presence, reading his word and listening, my jumbled thoughts and anxieties begin to melt, as he gives me a peace in the midst of chaos, and space and light to find my path once more.
+As I come into God's presence, my jumbled thoughts and anxieties begin to melt, as he gives me a peace in the midst of chaos, and space and light to find my path once more.

-As we now live in a world where we relentlessly crowd, frustrate and corner each other every day online, Which never has the intended effect because it does not allow for the space we need to listen, learn and release our defenses.
-Our automatice responses to memes, and others inflammatory words causes at it's core- fear-, which in turn leads to tightening up, closing down and choosing a "side" to align with and feel safe again.
+We live in a world where we relentlessly crowd, frustrate and corner each other every day online, Which never has the intended effect because it does not allow for the space we need to listen, learn and release our defenses.
+Our automatic responses to upsetting, inflammatory words causes at it's core- fear-, which in turn leads to tightening up, and closing down

-During the last weeks, our conversations have become excluding and anger driven because we feel as if we are under attack.
-Which only serves to stop us from growing, stretching, and becoming who we know we can be individually and collectively.
+Our anger truly only serves to close us down to each other and stop us from growing, reaching out and becoming who we know we can be individually and collectively.

-My hope and prayer for all of us is that we can become fearless in our love for one another, blessing the space between us and inside of us and remembering God's love for all.
+My hope and prayer for all of us no matter the outcome of this election is that we can become fearless in our love for one another, blessing the space between us and inside of us and remembering God's love for all.
 The One who gave us a rainbow of colors in the sky and in our skin, also gave us the ability to choose the light or darkness within each of us.

 Here's to us all displaying our light, blessing one another and filling up the world with it.
 It has never been more important.